-SLHA will deduct \$400 from the annual income for any elderly or disabled family.
+SLHA will deduct \$525 from the annual income for any elderly or disabled family.
 An elderly family is a family whose head, spouse, life partner, co-head or sole member is 62 years of age or older.
 A disabled family is a family whose head, spouse, life partner, co-head or sole member is a person with disabilities.
-Only a single \$400 will be taken per family.
+Only a single \$525 will be taken per family.
+The above deduction is for 2024 and subject to change as HUD generally revises the amount on annual basis.
+The latest amount, as established and approved by HUD, shall be applicable and is automatically incorporated into this policy as of the effective date of the newly established amount.